 - Pearson PTE Academic minimum score of 60

 Individual departments may require a higher score and may have minimum score requirements by test module that must be met to qualify for admission.
 Please review our English Proficiency Requirement list to verify your need to submit an English proficiency test.

-Applicants may request, the Educational Testing Service (ETS) to send an official TOEFL score report directly to The University of Arizona.
-Contact TOEFL Services to request the mailing of your score report.
+Applicants submitting TOEFL scores may request that Educational Testing Service (ETS) send an official TOEFL score report directly to The University of Arizona.
+Contact ETS's TOEFL Services to request the submission of your score report.
 The University of Arizona institution code is 4832.

-An international student's application is not admissible until minimum TOEFL or IELTS scores are received by the Graduate College Admissions Office.
+An international student's application is not admissible until acceptable scores are received by the Graduate College Admissions Office.
 The test date must be within two years of the intended term of enrollment to be considered valid.